eddwebster/football_analytics/README.md

 *    [Technical Report - 2018 FIFA World Cup](https://img.fifa.com/image/upload/evdvpfdkueqrdlbbrrus.pdf).

 ### Credits
 Credits to the [Soccer Analytics Handbook](https://github.com/devinpleuler/analytics-handbook) by [Devin Pleuler](https://twitter.com/devinpleuler), the [Awesome Soccer Analytics](https://github.com/matiasmascioto/awesome-soccer-analytics) by [Matias Mascioto](https://twitter.com/matiasmascioto), and [Jan Van Haaren](https://twitter.com/janvanhaaren)'s [Soccer Analytics 2020 Review](https://janvanhaaren.be/2020/12/30/soccer-analytics-review-2020.html) which were all used to plug gaps in the list once it was published.
+Credit also to [Matias Singers](https://twitter.com/matiassingers) for his [`awesome-readme`](https://github.com/matiassingers/awesome-readme) repository used to restyle this readme.